Updated December 2022

 In order to build rapport and establish trust, CSWs working with youth must resist the urge to impose their authority and force change upon their young client.
 This includes "telling" the youth what they must do next, and listing the negative consequences of poor choices.

 Unfortunately, many at-risk youths have learned to mistrust adults.
-It can take time to break down those walls, show you genuinely care, and can be counted on for helpful support and guidance.
+It can take time to break down those walls to show you genuinely care and can be counted on for helpful support and guidance.

 Serving as an inspiring role model

 It's crucial for youth workers to serve as positive role models for the young clients they support.
 At-risk youth need adult figures they can look up to, who provide proof that a better life is possible and worth striving toward.
 This includes being physically and emotionally fit, maintaining a positive outlook, and modelling effective communication skills.